brevzin/cpp_proposals/md/deducing-this.md

 std::move(x).foo(2); // Self deduces as X
 ```

-Since deduction rules do not change, and the explicit object parameter is just deduced from the object the function is called on, this has an interesting effect, which can best be illustrated by the following example:
+Since deduction rules do not change, and the explicit object parameter is deduced from the object the function is called on, this has the interesting effect of possibly deducing derived types, which can best be illustrated by the following example:

 ```
 struct B {